 He pulled out a deck of cards, let down a small table from the side of the stateroom, and motioned to the younger man.

-and motioned to the younger man.
 "Here," 'he said.
 "Get your mind off this thing.
 Come . . ."
 They began to play cards.

 It was the News that first discovered that Miss Betty Mastick had been kidnapped.
 Lipman, the police reporter, had a friend in the detective bureau-a young "dick" named McConnell.
 They usually ate lunch together.
 McConnell told Lipman that old man Mastick and the head of the Consolidated Special Service Bureau, that handled all of Mastick's investigations, had been closeted with his chief.